-Your vegetarian convictions or preferences don’t have to limit your diet, even in pregnancy.
+Your vegetarian convictions or preferences don’t have to limit your diet, there are plenty of healthy vegetarian pregnancy recipes.
 While proteins are crucial for a healthy mom and baby, they come naturally in a number of vegetarian options.
 Consult with your doctor and your local produce department for healthful, delicious options, in pregnancy and beyond.

 Salads give pregnant women an opportunity to use healthy ingredients, in tasty and personalized combinations.
 Start with a layer of leafy green vegetables, full of folic acid, iron and calcium.
 Spinach, kale and arugula are all dark green options.
 Add your favorite fruits and vegetables, preferably locally grown options that are still full of nutrients.
 Chop half-inch squares of tofu, full of protein, and add to the salad.
 Sprinkle the whole thing with nuts, seeds and dried fruits, which bring iron and protein to the dish.
 Pour vinaigrette with olive or other healthy oil over the top of the salad.
 If eggs are part of your diet, hard-boil eggs, chop them and include them in your salad, for a simple protein.